ZhenanHe/ZhenanHe.github.io/README.md

 Z. He, G. G. Yen, and Z. Yi, "Robust Multiobjective Optimization via Evolutionary Algorithms," in IEEE Transactions on Evolutionary Computation, vol. 23, no. 2, pp. 316-330, April 2019, doi: 10.1109/TEVC.2018.2859638

 ## For more information
-More info about me can be found in [CV](https://ZhenanHe.github.io/cv/).
+More info about me can be found in my [CV](https://ZhenanHe.github.io/cv/).